statmlben/Variant-SVM/README.rst

 VarSVM is a Python module for solving variants Support Vector Machines (SVM).

-This project was started by `Ben Dai <http://users.stat.umn.edu/~bdai/>`_.
+This project was created by `Ben Dai <http://users.stat.umn.edu/~bdai/>`_.
 If there is any problem and suggestion please contact me via <bdai@umn.edu>.

 Installation
 ------------